Healthy Recipes Blog

 Spaghetti squash and meatballs are served in a white bowl.

-When I started a low-carb diet, I immediately began to look for ways to recreate old favorites.
-I knew I was going to have to find a replacement for pasta - one of my all-time favorite foods.
-This delicious dish of spaghetti squash and meatballs is the ultimate low-carb substitute for the classic recipe.
-I make it often because my kids enjoy it, and my husband and I don't exactly suffer when we eat it, either! 🙂
+When I started a low-carb diet in 2011, I knew I would have to find a replacement for pasta, one of my all-time favorite foods.
+This delicious dish of spaghetti squash and meatballs is the perfect substitute for the classic recipe.
+It's the ultimate low-carb comfort food, and since all members of my family love it, I make it weekly throughout the fall and winter.
+(Another big favorite around here is spaghetti squash with meat sauce.)

 Ingredients